queryluke/masseffect-5e-data/data/feats/assault-hunter-mode.md

 - Your movement speed increases by 2 meters.
 - Whenever you make a weapon attack, gain a +1 bonus to the roll.
-- While hunter mode is active, you can attack one additional time whenever you take the Attack action on your turn.
+- You can attack one additional time whenever you take the Attack action on your turn.

 You may use this feat once per long rest.